dart-lang/setup-dart/DEVELOPING.md

 ## Development

-tldr: edit Dart source files; run `npm run all` to re-compile the action
+tldr: edit Dart source files and run `npm run all` to re-compile the action

 ### Working on the action